KAYDUODU/KAYDUODU.github.io/_pages/about.md

 * Supports automated compliance assessment flows of products and incorporating human oversight to ensure products are safe for reuse.
 * Leverages polkadot technology for a trusted, interoperable, cloud-based,  compliance assessment platform.

-Details of this work will be published online on the Newcastle university [thesis website](https://theses.ncl.ac.uk/jspui/) once he completes his PhD.
+Details of this work will be published online on the Newcastle university [theses website](https://theses.ncl.ac.uk/jspui/) once he completes his PhD.

 Research Interests
 ======